 \subsection{Braiding Complexes}

-Let \(A\) and \(B\) denote the right and left crossings respectively:
+Let the diagrams \(A\) and \(B\) denote the positive and negative crossings respectively:

+Recall that \(t_1,t_2 \in \mathbf{k}\) are two fixed parameters that the action depends on.
 Link homology is defined by assigning cohomological braiding complexes to the two crossing types:

-In both cases the underlined term is in cohomological degree 0.
+In both cases the underlined term is in homological degree 0.
+The hollow dot twists ensure that the differentials induce \(\mathfrak{sl}_2\)-equivariant maps.

-\begin{definition} For an arbitrary link \(L\), we define \(C(L)\) to be the hypercube of resolutions constructed by taking the tensor product of braiding complexes corresponding to its component crossings.
-The cohomology of the total complex of \(\mathcal{F}(C(L))\) is the cohomology \(H(L)\) of the link. \end{definition}
+\begin{definition} For an arbitrary link \(L\), define \(C^*(L)\) to be total complex of the hypercube of resolutions constructed by taking the tensor product of braiding complexes corresponding to its component crossings.
+The homology of \(\mathcal{F}_N(C^*(L))\) is the homology \(H^*(L)\) of the link. \end{definition}